-Growth in the nonprofit pharmaceutical sector was slow between 2000 and 2016 with one firm entering the market every three years, on average.
-Most of the growth in this sector occurred over the five years that followed; on average, one nonprofit pharmaceutical company entered the market each year during 2017-2021.
+Growth in the nonprofit pharmaceutical sector was slow between 2000 and 2015, with one firm entering the market every five years, on average.
+Most of the growth in this sector has occurred in the last five years; on average, one nonprofit pharmaceutical company entered the market each year during 2017-2021.
 Out of the 11 identified companies, two are no longer operating as originally envisioned (we consider these market exits), and one merged with a global nonprofit company in 2011 (Figure 1).
-As of August 2023, five of the 11 nonprofit pharmaceutical companies had either received FDA marketing authorization or were distributing medical products in the United States.
+As of August 2023, five of the 11 nonprofit pharmaceutical companies had either received FDA marketing authorization or are distributing medical products in the United States.

 The majority of nonprofit pharmaceutical companies were either in the R&D phase of medical product development or looking to secure start-up capital.
 As discussed above, most nonprofit pharmaceutical companies have historically outsourced the manufacturing, packaging, and labeling of their medical products to contract manufacturers.
 However, one nonprofit pharmaceutical company, Civica, has exhibited noticeable growth since its creation in 2018.
-Civica offers over 60 generic sterile injectable medications to over 1,500 hospitals through Civica Rx.36 Further, in 2021, Civica created CivicaScript, a PBC, to offer generic drugs used in the outpatient and retail settings.37 The Civica Foundation was also established to provide philanthropic support to manufacture and distribute generics.
-Civica's rapid growth has been credited to its ability to leverage the long-term commitments of its hospital and health system members to secure long-term supply contracts.38 These supply contracts have incentivized the reentry of numerous contract manufacturing organizations (CMOs) that had excess capacity and held many of the Abbreviated New Drug Applications (ANDAs) for generic drugs that Civica now labels and distributes to its members.
+Civica offers over 60 generic sterile injectable medications to over 1,500 hospitals through Civica Rx.
+Further, in 2021, Civica created CivicaScript, a PBC, to offer generic drugs used in the outpatient and retail settings.
+The Civica Foundation was also established to provide philanthropic support to manufacture and distribute generics.
+Civica's rapid growth has been credited to its ability to leverage the long-term commitments of its hospital and health system members to secure long-term supply contracts have incentivized the reentry of numerous CMOs that had excess capacity and held many of the Abbreviated New Drug Applications (ANDAs) for generic drugs that Civica labels and distributes to its members.